Who should apply?

 When are classes offered?

 Most courses for the online master of health administration degree are offered in asynchronous online format.
-In the Capstone Practicum course, students work in the field in a health service related organization.
-In the Health Policy Leadership course, students spend a week on campus in the Washington, D.C. area.
+In the Capstone Practicum course, students work in the field in a health service-related organization.
+Classes need to be taken one a time.

 Where can I find course descriptions?